 - Do nothing.
 When we do nothing, we take space from analyzing, understanding, and processing.
 Simply being with is enough.
 To do nothing also honors whether or not we are ready to heal.
 If we are not ready, then we must honor that.

 - Embody the willingness to heal.
-Within our willingness is to see ourselves not as the victim but the strong survivor.
-That survivor is one who was and currently is strong enough to endure and overcome the turmoil, including the after affects.
+Within our willingness is to see ourselves not as the victim but as the strong survivor.
+That survivor is one who was and currently is strong enough to endure and overcome the turmoil, including the after effects.

 - Move the body.
 I encourage gentle movement over quick movement.
 This is because the body is already stressed.
 Further stressful movements will drive the body into deeper stress.
-Gentle movement can be any movement that is freeing to you and can include walking, stretching, Qi Gong, or Tai chi.
-You can also include movement that others due for us like massage and tai massage.
+Gentle movement can be any movement that is freeing to you and can include walking, stretching, Qi Gong, or Tai Chi.
+You can also include movement that others do for us like massage and Thai massage.

 - Seek energy healing such as reiki, acupuncture, breathing exercises, and meditation.

 - Talk about your experience.
-Your desire to talk about your trauma will evolve as you begin to heal from any shock, shame or guilt that may coincide.
-Talk with friends, professions and yourself (verbally or through writing).
+Your desire to talk about your trauma will evolve as you begin to heal from any shock, shame, or guilt that may coincide.
+Talk with friends, professionals, and yourself (verbally or through writing).
 In talking about your trauma, we want to release ourselves from the story, but also be willing to address the current emotions.